 Here is another edition of some basic information you may need to know for today.

 First, here is your weather forecast for today:

-- A trough of low pressure is moving towards the group from the west and is expected to affect parts of country from tonight.
+- A trough of low pressure remains slow moving over the group and is expected to affect the country for the next few days.

-- Elsewhere, fine apart from isolated afternoon or evening showers.
+- Elsewhere, partly cloudy with afternoon and evening showers.